nikeishashafa/film-trends-analysis/README.md

 - Build an interactive dashboard (Tableau, Plotly, Dash).

 - Dataset
-The dataset used in this project can be downloaded from Kaggle - https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset
+The dataset used in this project can be downloaded from Kaggle - The Movies Dataset
 ---

 ## Author
 - Nikeisha Shafa Irianto

 ✍️ *Created as part of a Data Science learning project.*